dhis2/dhis2-docs/src/tutorials/configure-oidc-with-okta.md

 ### Create DHIS 2 user

 To be able to log in to DHIS 2, a DHIS 2 user must be created for each Okta person.
-The DHIS 2 user is mapped to the Okta person through the DHIS 2 user **OpenId mapping value** field.
+The DHIS 2 user is mapped to the Okta person through the DHIS 2 user **OIDC mapping value** field.
 User roles, user groups and organisation units can be granted to the DHIS 2 user as usual.

 ![DHIS 2 user](resources/images/okta_oidc_dhis2_user.png)